mhoffman/kmos/doc/source/topic_guides/developers_guide.rst

 The actual update of ``avail_sites`` and ``nr_of_proc`` is done by the ``base/add_proc`` and ``base/del_proc`` functions.
-Under :ref:`Updating avail_sites <updating-avail-sites>` below, we explain how these functions make use of the structure of ``avail_sites`` to make updates take constant.
+Under :ref:`Updating avail_sites <updating-avail-sites>` below, we explain how these functions make use of the structure of ``avail_sites`` to make updates take constant time.
 Once these arrays have been updated, the bookkeeping arrays are again in sync with the lattice state.
 Therefore, it is possible to reevaluate ``accum_rates`` using eq.  :eq:`accum-rates-summation` and start the process for the selection of the next step.